aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pps-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to XLSX via C++ or Online App" h2="PPS  to XLSX File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPS to XLSX?</h2>

+The Portable Presentation Format (PPS) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format.
+PPS files are used to store presentations in a smaller size, making them easier to share.
+On the other hand, the Excel Spreadsheet (XLSX) format is a file format used to store data in a tabular format.
+It is used to store data in a structured way, making it easier to analyze and manipulate.
+Converting PPS to XLSX allows users to store their presentation data in a tabular format, making it easier to analyze and manipulate.

+<h2>How Aspose.Total Helps for PPS to XLSX Conversion?</h2>

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPS file to XLSX within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPS to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLSX.
+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate, and convert various file formats within their C++ applications.
+It includes APIs for manipulating Microsoft Office documents, PDFs, images, and more.
+With Aspose.Total for C++, developers can easily convert PPS to XLSX within their C++ applications in two simple steps.
+Firstly, by using Aspose.Slides for C++, developers can export PPS to HTML.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, developers can convert HTML to XLSX.
+This makes it easy for developers to convert PPS to XLSX within their C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}